spicetify/docs/docs/development/js-modules.md

 In Javascript module, Javascript would work just the same as normal script but now you can use `import` to include other Javascript files.
 [Click here for details](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 Node Package Manager (NPM) is a commandline app bundled with NodeJS.
-You can it use to download and install hundred of utilities packages to ease your development process.
+You can use it to download and install hundreds of utility packages to ease your development process.
 Since Spicetify symlinks `node_modules` to Spotify main app folder, all packages files are mutually linked and available for you to use in your extension.
 Simply just use `import`:

 ```js
 import './node_modules/package_name/file.js';